aishafb60/holbertonschool-shell/basics/README.md

-# 3-listfiles Script
+# 4-listmorefiles Script

-This script displays the current directory contents in a long format.
+This script displays the current directory contents, including hidden files, in a long format.